 Well, I'm not a fan of any of these countries.

-And and his words against radical Islam echo through the entire world, having courage that Obama never showed.
+And his words against radical Islam echo through the entire world, having courage that Obama never showed.

-Yeah, my friend Julie's here and her dad Ed is here, and we're all hanging out in the studio.
+Yeah, my friend Julie's here, and her dad Ed is here, and we're all hanging out in the studio.

-It's like an emotional train wreck, and and uh I want you to be strong and hang in there, and um, it's just the toughest thing in life when you lose a loved one.
+And it's just the toughest thing in life when you lose a loved one.

-And uh, for doing that.
+Thank you, Sean, for doing that.

 I don't care what they say about you.